How SD-WAN makes DR planning easier

 While cost is important, it is not the most critical factor.
 SD-WANs are dynamic and adaptable to the different applications that flow across them, allowing businesses to set and maintain compliance with policies across an SD-WAN to ensure that mission critical and real time applications, like VoIP are performing well.

 Organisations can categorise applications by priority across virtual overlays and provide dedicated bandwidth to the applications that matter most and allot remaining resources to the others.
 If there are changes in the environment an SD-WAN can adapt quickly, sometimes without human intervention.
 The same cannot be said for legacy telecom connections that often require long lead times to make changes.

 SD-WAN solutions that integrate WAN optimisation enable organisations to place DR facilities in areas of lower costs with cheaper power, with no concerns about the distance between data centers.

 One of the reasons why WAN optimisation grew as fast as it did was because it gave businesses local area network (LAN)-like performance over the wide area network.
 Customers often assert that the long distance sites where WAN optimisation is deployed offer better performance than closer branch sites that were not optimised.

 So why not use this benefit to strategically locate backup and replication locations?

 Another consideration is storage replication.
-Some SD-WAN providers have strong data centre-to-data centre replication capabilities.
+Some SD-WAN providers have strong data center-to-data center replication capabilities.
 Data continues to grow at an unprecedented rate and while many businesses are pushing this content to the public cloud, there is an equal volume of growth in private clouds.